burcudsr/CatvsDog/README.md

-# 🐱Cat vs 🐶Dog Classifier
+# 🐱 vs 🐶 Classifier

 This project is a deep learning-based image classification application trained on **1000 verified cat and dog images**.
 It utilizes a custom **CNN (Convolutional Neural Network)** architecture, optimized for accuracy and performance.